 2. Go Hiking In The Waterfall Sanctuary

-You can either stop for pictures or jump in to cool off, and you will see many locals hanging around in the calm pools at the base of the falls.
+At most of the waterfalls, you can stop for pictures or jump in to cool off, and you will see many locals hanging around in the calm pools at the base of the falls.
 The hike is a free activity with only the cable car ticket costing money.

 3. Experience The Incredible Biodiversity On A Birdwatching Tour